top of page

 Undergraduate

-I am a third year at Georgia Tech and am excited to continue learning about the complexities of microbial interactions in a variety of contexts.
-In the Speare Lab I examine temperature-dependent effects on the coral symbiont Endozoicomonas. pmaster7@gatech.edu
+I am a fourth year at Georgia Tech and am excited to continue learning about the complexities of microbial interactions in a variety of contexts.
+In the Speare Lab I examine temperature-dependent effects on the coral symbiont Endozoicomonas using culture assays and mutagenesis.

 Alumni